robzolkos/claudinator/commands/domain-search.md

 ## What it does

-1. Generates creative domain name suggestions based on your input
+1. **Generate Ideas**: Uses the domain-name-generator agent to create 15-20 creative domain name suggestions
-2. Checks availability for both .com and .ai extensions
+2. **Check Availability**: Runs multiple domain-availability-checker agents in parallel to efficiently check all suggestions
-3. Shows you which domains are available for registration
+3. **Summarize Results**: Presents available domains organized by category and extension

 ## Tips